pattonsgirl/Spring2020-CEG2170/Labs/Lab02/README.md

 This link to [Introduction to C](https://www.cprogramming.com/tutorial/c/lesson1.html) is a good resource for the remainder of this lab.

+## Part 1: Maximum of 3
+Write a

-## Part 1
+## Part 2: Guessing Machine
-TDB

-Take a screenshot of your program running, save it as a .jpeg please.
-Learning opportunity: You could redirect your program output to the file output.txt

 ## What to Submit
+You created two project folders, one for each part of this lab, inside of a master folder named Lab02-LastName.
-Your folder should have the following: name_of_your_code.c program.exe output.txt
+Each folder should have at least the following:
+* name_of_your_code.c
 Create a .zip file of your project folder (Lab02-LastName.zip)

 Windows: